gjeanmart/greg.jeanmart.me/source/_posts/toward-blockchain-powered-fintech.md

 This results in a new trend in the FinTech sector called "Embedded Finance" because any applications can now integrate a bunch of financial services very easily and offer in-app e-money wallet, pay-in/pay-out payments, debit cards, stock trading, robot advisor, and more.

-In conclusion, the FinTech sector is rethinking the financial sector with modern and interoperable software allowing better synergies to break barriers, build faster and automate processes.
+In conclusion, FinTechs are rethinking Finance with modern and interoperable software allowing better synergies to break barriers, build faster and automate processes.
 This a true revolution in the financial sector which is well-known for being reluctant to change.
-But still, the Fintech sector has his roots hooked to the global finance.
-It's not censorship-resistant and as transparent as expected (as we recently witnessed during the GME/RobinHood debacle), it's also tied to local regulations (USA, EU, etc.) making global access more difficult for people in third-world countries, especially unbanked.
+But still, FinTechs have their roots hooked to our complex, slow and sometimes corrupted global finance system.
+It's not particularly inclusive nor transparent (as we recently witnessed during the GME/RobinHood debacle), it's also tied to local regulations (USA, EU, etc.) making global access more difficult for people in third-world countries, especially unbanked.

 ### What is Blockchain & DeFi?